What Are Federal Pre-Sentence Reports In Texas

 UNDERSTANDING PRE-SENTENCE REPORTS

 A pre-sentence report, commonly referred to as a pre-sentence investigation, is a report requested by a judge to aid the judge in the sentencing process.
 The report is typically requested after someone has decided to enter a plea of guilty or has been found guilty after a trial.
-A judge may find enough evidence exists to decide upon a sentence without the report or a judge may request that a pre-sentence report be completed before the judge assess a sentence.
+A judge may find enough evidence exists to decide upon a sentence without the report or, a judge may request that a pre-sentence report be completed before the judge assesses a sentence.
 If a pre-sentence report is requested, the report is written by a probation officer familiar with the case.

 In Texas, a probation officer is employed by the local jurisdiction, in most cases, the Community Supervision and Corrections Department (CSCD) of the county where the case is being prosecuted.
 A pre-sentence report can be biased due to the fact that it is written and prepared by a probation officer who is employed by the government and who is often very familiar with the judge and the prosecutor.
 Consequently, some probation officers may desire a prison sentence as opposed to probation.
 The following are potential factors to consider:

-- Probation officers are often over worked and under paid and as a result lack enthusiasm for their job and thus, choose the easiest path.
+- Probation officers are often overworked and underpaid and as a result, lack enthusiasm for their job and thus, choose the easiest path.

 - Probation officers often favor or lean toward the prosecution.

 - A large percentage of probation officers are very conservative and support prison sentences in most cases.

 On a subconscious level, or perhaps on purpose in some cases, probation officers may place their particular bias or opinion in the pre-sentence report and advocate for a prison sentence.
 This occurs because individuals who are sent to prison no longer require management or supervision by the probation department and therefore, are cleared from the probation officer’s caseload.
 The more cases that result in prison, the easier a probation officer’s job becomes.
 This troubling bias is unfortunately rampant in the system.